Dublin, Texas: Last Place That Made Original Formula Dr Pepper

 - 254-445-3466

 A 1891 bottling plant that was Dr Pepper's first franchise.
-Small museum of memorabilia, and tours of plant, which only operates one day a month, bottling craft cane sugar sodas other than Dr Pepper.
-Slightly creepy statue out front of a man, a little girl, and a bottle.
+Small museum of memorabilia, and tours of the plant, which now operates only one day a month, bottling cane sugar sodas other than Dr Pepper.
+Disturbing statue out front of a man, a little girl, and a bottle.

 Roadsideamerica.com Report...Visitor Tips and News About Last Place That Made Original Formula Dr Pepper